 Information Architecture (IA) is the structural framework underpinning your document and content management system.
-And just like the scaffolding to your house, it’s imperative to get those bolts tightened and the cross-beams in place before you go slapping on the wall paint.
-It’s not as simple as drawing up a framework and assuming all will follow.
-It takes time, effort and consultation to make sure your building doesn’t lean like the Tower of Pisa.
+Just like the scaffolding to your house, it is imperative to get those bolts tightened and the cross-beams in place before you go slapping on the wall paint!
+It is not as simple as drawing up a framework and assuming all will follow.
+It takes time, effort, and consultation to make sure your building doesn’t lean like the Tower of Pisa.

-Very rarely do you get to start in a green field, staking pegs and building your vision.
+Very rarely do you get to start in a green field, staking pegs, and building your vision.
 Most organisations already have some document or content management solution in place.
-Whether it is a myriad of file shares, or an archaic or restrictive document management system; to an outdated or ungoverned intranet or even worse, local storage, your users are very likely already using some form of solution.
-So put on your hard hat, roll up your sleeves and really get to know your current foundations.
+Whether you are dealing with a myriad of file shares; an archaic or restrictive document management system; an outdated or ungoverned intranet; or even worse, local storage, your users are likely already using some form of solution.
+So put on your hard hat, roll up your sleeves, and really get to know your current foundations.

 Survey your foundations